Saint Library

 Ordained by Lugidus

-After years of monastic formation, Kevin was ordained as a bishop by the abbot Lugidus — unusual for a man who would spend much of his life as a solitary, suggesting that even his ordination was understood as preparation for a mission that exceeded conventional hierarchy.
+After years of monastic formation in several communities, Kevin was ordained as a bishop by the abbot Lugidus — though he would spend much of his life as a solitary rather than a diocesan bishop.

 540s